 Last but not least, this tiny alien would like to thank to Leigh, aka the most solid contributor and dreamer to the project besides myself.
 Without your presence and insight, the Literary Creatures Philly Fringe Fest run would not have been.
 Thank you for the Mezcal, and for coming with me to find the perfect vintage amp.
 You shined your brilliance in the form of preacher songs, distinctive sounds, and on-the-spot crafting of a beautiful answer to my sad, sullen questions about sea turtles and light pollution.

 May the north star always linger.
 May the Middle C’s/Seas ring out into eternity.

-A native to the San Fernando Valley in Los Angeles, California, Billimarie Lubiano Robinson is a wandering artist based in West Philly.
-She graduated with a dual-degree in Poetry and Multimedia before typing Free Poetry for strangers across the country for five years.
+A native to the San Fernando Valley in Los Angeles, California, Billimarie Lubiano Robinson is a wandering artist and technologist.
+She graduated with a dual-degree in Poetry and Multimedia before taking off to travel across the country and give away Free Poetry for years.
 Currently, Billimarie writes, plays music, and paints in her home office and studio.
-At the time of this writing, she was a member of the Panorama Philly performing art space + collective in Grays Ferry.
-She enjoyed walking over on the weekends at night when the entire building was empty, and working by herself while catching the periodic trains as they passed by.
+At the time of this writing, she was a member of the Panorama Philly performing art space + collective in Grays Ferry / West Philly.
+She enjoyed walking over on the weekends at night when the entire building was empty, and working by herself while catching the periodic trains whistle as they rumbled by.

 1 thought on “Literary Creatures: Philly Fringe Festival 2018”